 Fourth Offense DUI / Felony DUI

-In California, in order to be charged with a felony DUI you must have at least three prior convictions of DUI in California or in any other state in which that DUI would also be classified as a DUI conviction if the prior had happened in the state of California.
-This also includes each time a person may have also been convicted of a wet reckless or similar type of disposition.
-A wet reckless is classified as a prior DUI if it happened within the last 10 years of the current DUI that you were arrested for.
-It is also very important to note that since other states classify pleas differently and use different verbiage for DUI plea bargains that these out of state cases need to be carefully examined to determine if they will be classified as a “priorable” offense.
-For example a wet-reckless may be called a wet negligent operator, these dispositions must be carefully examined to determine if they can or will be used by the prosecution as a prior or if it may be possible to have it stricken as part of an agreement.
+In California, you can be charged with a felony DUI, if you have at least three prior convictions of DUI in California (or in any other state in which that DUI would also be classified as a DUI conviction if the prior had happened in the state of California).
+This also includes DUI-related offenses.
+For example, each time a person may have been convicted of a wet reckless will count towards your total number of DUI convictions.
+A wet reckless is classified as a prior DUI if it happened within 10 years of the current DUI that you you are facing.
+It is also very important to note, that since other states classify pleas differently, and use different verbiage for DUI plea bargains, that out of state convictions should to be carefully examined.
+An experienced DUI attorney will be able to determine if they will be classified as a “priorable” offense (For example, a wet-reckless may be called a wet negligent operator in another state).

-In order for the prosecutor to show proof that you are guilty for a 4th offense felony DUI under this specific category the district attorney must establish the following.
-First, that you drove or were in actual physical control of a motor vehicle while under the influence of alcohol and/or drugs.
-Second, while you were in physical control of a motor vehicle they must establish that you had a blood-alcohol concentration of .08 or greater.
-Lastly, that you have suffered or been convicted of at least three prior convictions under the vehicle code sections as listed previously in this article within the last 10 years.
-This period of 10 years is often referred to as the look-back period.
-The prosecutor can use an array of different methods to prove that you were actually convicted of a prior DUI.
-The prosecutor may use previous court records or a copy of a Department of Motor Vehicle record, which would show previous license suspensions due to prior DUI convictions.
-The court may also obtain any certificate of completion from any court-ordered alcohol or drug program that would also show prior convictions of driving while under the influence.
-In most cases the prosecutor will obtain California records that would be used to prove any prior California DUI or any prior convictions of a wet reckless, similarly the prosecutor would normally rely on DMV and court records to show proof of any out-of-state DUI convictions.
+In order for the prosecutor to provide proof that you are guilty for a 4th offense felony DUI, under this specific category, the district attorney must establish the following.
+First, that you drove, or were in actual physical control of a motor vehicle, while under the influence of alcohol and/or drugs.
+Second, while you were in physical control of a motor vehicle, they must establish that you had a blood-alcohol concentration of .08% or greater.
+Lastly, that you have been convicted of at least three prior DUI-related convictions within the last 10 years.
+This period of 10 years is often referred to as the “look-back” period.
+The prosecutor can use an array of different methods to prove that you were actually convicted of a prior DUI-related offense.
+The prosecutor may use previous court records, or a copy of a Department of Motor Vehicle record, which would show previous license suspensions due to prior DUI convictions.
+The court may also obtain any certificate of completion from any court-ordered alcohol or drug program, which would also show prior convictions of driving while under the influence.
+In most cases, the prosecutor will obtain California records that would be used to prove any prior California DUI or any prior convictions of a wet reckless.
+Similarly, the prosecutor would normally rely on DMV and court records to show proof of any out-of-state DUI convictions.

 Aggressive Defense of a 4th DUI Charge

-As with most cases the lawyers at the San Diego DUI Attorney Law Firm will use every technique possible in a fourth DUI case to first try to reduce your DUI charge or to dismiss your case outright.
-If it is determined that an outright dismissal isn't possible then the attorneys will work meticulously to review each prior DUI or wet reckless conviction to see if any of the priors could possibly be changed or challenged based on a procedural or evidentiary errors.
-Because a fourth DUI is a felony DUI it is very important that every angle of your case be looked at to try and increase any possibility that any subsequent conviction or even a prior DUI could possibly be stricken from your what record.
-By doing this in-depth analysis of your priors the long-term goal is to substantially reduce your sentence and may be able to reclassify your DUI back to a misdemeanor type of DUI charge.
+As we would in any case, in a fourth DUI charge case, our lawyers at the San Diego DUI Attorney Law Firm will use every technique available to try to reduce your DUI charge, or to dismiss your case outright.
+If it is determined that an outright dismissal isn't possible then our attorneys will work meticulously to review each prior DUI, or wet reckless conviction, to see if any of the priors can possibly be changed or challenged based on a procedural or evidentiary errors.
+Because a fourth DUI is a felony charge, it is very important that every angle of your case be looked at to try to increase any possibility that any subsequent conviction or even a prior DUI could possibly be stricken from your what record.
+By doing this in-depth analysis of your priors, the long-term goal is to substantially reduce your sentence and may be able to reclassify your DUI back to a misdemeanor type of DUI charge.

 4th DUI Penalty and Sentence

-The penalty for driving under the influence in California for any type of a DUI can be very harsh.
+The penalty for driving under the influence in California, for any type of a DUI, can be very harsh.
 However, the penalty for a California felony DUI can be a life-changing event.
-When a California felony DUI is a result from having 3 multiple prior convictions of DUI within the last 10 years, the punishment can vary from case to case depending on certain factors of each case.
-Some of the factors that the prosecutor may look at are the facts surrounding your specific case, for instance if your driving behavior placed the public at imminent risk due to a high BAC level.
-They may also look at the level of your blood alcohol on your prior DUI cases to determine if there are any additional aggravating factors.
-The prosecutor may also be looking at how many prior DUI convictions you have had even outside of the 10-year look-back period and what the conditions of those DUI's were and what the prognosis of those cases were.
+When a California felony DUI charge results from having 3 prior DUI-related convictions within the last 10 years, the punishment will vary from case to case depending on the specific facts.
+Some of the factors that the judge may consider are the following: If your driving behavior placed the public at imminent risk due to a high BAC level.
+The judge may also look at the level of your blood alcohol on your prior DUI cases to determine if there are any additional aggravating factors.
+Even how many prior DUI convictions you have had outside of the 10-year look-back period, and what the conditions of those DUI's were, can be considered.
 The sentencing guidelines for a fourth DUI are as follows:

-3) You will be placed on a Habitual Traffic Offenders status for a period of three years.
+3) You will be placed on a Habitual Traffic Offenders status for a period of three years; and/or

 4) A revocation of your California driving privilege for a period of four years.